 In the western valleys of Spiti, his was the only party (two members) to explore Khamengar valleys.
 They descended the Ratang Gorge which had only one visitor before them, Sir Peter Holmes in 1955.

 Few passes were crossed in different trips, like Pin-Parvati pass, Tari Khango and Killung la.

-Several visits were made to the lovely valleys of HP on some long and some short treks.
-Bara Bahngal was visited and difficult Nikora pass was crossed.
+Several visits were made to the lovely valleys of Himachal Pradesh, some long and some short treks.
+Bara Bangahl was visited and difficult Nikora pass was crossed.
 Treks were made in the Pangi valleys to cross Pimu pass, reached foot of Hansbeshan peak in winter, explored the Sorang valley, and trekked in the Sainj and Tirthan valleys.
 In several visits to the Dhaula Dhar range Mon pass, Jalsu pass and Sach pass were reached.
-Taking advantage of fast means of transport (trains and cheap flights) many weeklong treks were undertakes to the Dhaula Dhar.
-This Range was traversed and few small peaks were climbed.
-Long treks in the areas were undertaken to Pin Parvati pass to Spiti, Karcha nala to the Gyundi valley and trails across Sach Pass.
-Himachal offers a variety of adventure and much remains to be done.
+Range was traversed and few small peaks were climbed.

 In 1988 Harish and team traversed the Girthi Ganga gorge and crossed Unta Dhura pass to Milam.
 Gupta Khal on shoulder of Mana peak was reached.